LuSicong22/stakefish/README.md

 ## Usage

-- The Node.js application exposes a REST API at http://localhost:3000.
+The available endpoints include:

-- The available endpoints include:
+- `GET /`: Returns basic information about the application version, current date, and whether it's running under Kubernetes.
-  - `/v1/tools/lookup`: Lookup IP addresses for a given domain.
+- `GET /v1/tools/lookup`: Takes a domain parameter and performs a DNS lookup, returning details and storing them in the database if successful.
-  - `/v1/tools/validate`: Validate an IP address.
+- `POST /v1/tools/validate`: Takes an ip parameter and validates its format.
-  - `/v1/history`: View recent lookup history.
+- `GET /v1/history`: Retrieves the last 20 entries from the database containing DNS lookup history.
-  - `/health`: Check the health status of the application.
+- `GET /metrics`: Exposes Prometheus metrics for monitoring.
-- Prometheus metrics are exposed at http://localhost:3000/metrics.
+- `GET /health`: Returns a simple "OK" message for health checks.